Are IKEA matresses any good? Ultimate IKEA bed Review

 What type of springs do IKEA mattresses use?

-IKEA uses three types of mattress spring in their models.
+IKEA uses three types of mattress springs in their bed models.

 The first is Spunbond pocket springs (you can read more on them here).
 Unfortunately, they don’t specify the spring wire gauge so we’re not 100% sure which tension the springs actually are.
 From testing out the range, we guess they are a firmer gauge at somewhere between a 1.4-1.6 gauge spring.
 Without it being confirmed we can’t be sure.